simonwahll/wahllcontent/dart/design_patterns/strategy.md

 ### State
 - The states can be aware of each other.
 - The states can change the current state in the state context.
-- An actor outside if the state context or the states should not be able to directly change the current state.
+- An actor outside of the state context or the states should not be able to directly change the current state.
-- A change in state should be a side effect of some action in the state context.
-This can be in either the state context or in on of the states.
+- A change in the state should be a side effect of some action in the state context.
+This can be in either the state context or in one of the states.

 ### Strategy
 - The strategies should not be aware of each other.